 The company, as a UK plc quoted on the AIM Market, is subject to the UK City Code on Takeovers and Mergers and does not have any securities admitted or traded on any other Exchanges or Trading Platforms.

-The following information is disclosed for the purposes of AIM Rule 26 and was last updated on 5th December 2024.
+The following information is disclosed for the purposes of AIM Rule 26 and was last updated on 21st May 2026.

 For Shareholder information, regulatory news and share price please see here: Share Price, News & Alerts